u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 - One for common Javascript code shared among frontend and backend (Bootstrap)

-- One for backend specific Javascript code (Odoo Web Client interface for your employees using Odoo)
+- One for backend specific Javascript code (Thrive Bureau ERP Web Client interface for your employees using Thrive Bureau ERP)

 Most visitors of your website will only need the first two bundles, resulting in a maximum of two Javascript files to load to render one